 As mentioned above, signing up for a short-term plan is easy and can take less than five minutes to apply.
 The process includes two stages:

 - If you do qualify, you’ll complete the application and submit your credit card or banking information for your first payment.
 Once you provide your financial information and accept the terms of the policy, your first month’s premium will be billed immediately no matter what day you want the insurance to begin.
 Future payments will most likely be on a different date once you are on a monthly billing cycle.
+(Be aware that medical costs paid by credit card can wind up costing you hundreds or thousands of dollars extra in interest fees, if you don’t pay off all your charges at the end of each month.
+A debit card, check or money order may be preferable.)7

 It’s Good for Generally Healthy People

 The reason short-term plans are affordable is that they don’t cover chronic conditions or long-term or ongoing treatment like pregnancy or mental health care.
-As noted above, this type of insurance also doesn’t accept people with preexisting conditions and insurers aren’t obligated to cover the “essential health benefits” that every ACA plan must include.
-If you have a preexisting condition or think you’ll need extensive care while you’re covered by this policy, short-term insurance is probably not the right choice for you.
+As noted above, this type of insurance also doesn’t accept people with preexisting conditions and insurers aren’t obligated to cover the “essential health benefits” that every ACA plan must include.8 If you have a preexisting condition or think you’ll need extensive care while you’re covered by this policy, short-term insurance is probably not the right choice for you.

 Temporary coverage makes the most sense if you’re between jobs and need an immediate solution that provides healthcare in the event of an emergency.
 Here are the most common situations that lead people to consider a short-term plan: